 Providers shall document all referrals to Emergency Services (Dialing 999) including the medical indication/basis for the recommendation, and nature of the problem.

+Providers should document the location of the patient at the start of the encounter.
 Providers should document any extenuating circumstances or adverse events, be they technical or clinical, which occurred during the encounter.

 Documentation should adhere to all medical-legal standards of care, and if appropriate, insurance requirements for future review and audit.